 Vibration can be a problem when displaying ceramics.
 A busy road outside or foot falls on a springy floor inside a home can cause ceramics to 'creep' and they may bump into other pieces or fall from the shelf.
 One way to prevent creep is to place a piece of chamois leather under the ceramic.
 This is also a good way of stopping ceramics with an uneven base from wobbling.
 Avoid rough surfaces as they can scratch the base.

-Commercially available display or mounting waxes are another way to prevent creep, but take care to ensure that it does not stain your object.
-Take a small amount and make it into 3-4 balls, place at regular intervals underneath the ceramic and press down gently.
-To remove the ceramic, hold it firmly by its base and turn gently.
-Residues can be removed with a cotton swab barely dampened with white spirit.
-Too much liquid can draw residues into a porous body such as earthenware.
+Commercially available display or mounting waxes are another way to prevent creep, but take care to ensure that the product does not stain your object.
+It should not be used on a porous ceramic (see Types of ceramic) or display surface.
+Always use sparingly as the wax is messy to remove.
+Take a small amount and make it into 3-4 (minute) balls, place at regular intervals underneath the ceramic and press down gently.
+To remove the ceramic from display, hold it firmly by its base and turn gently.
+Residues can be removed with a piece of tissue paper barely dampened with water..
+Too much liquid can draw residues into the ceramic body.

 Mounts for ceramics

 Museums often use inert plastic (e.g. Perspex) for mounts, as seen here, but there are many other safe options.
-Proprietary adjustable plastic hangers, called wall plate stands (supplier: Dauphin), wooden display stands and grooved shelves in display cupboards are all suitable.
+Proprietary adjustable plastic hangers, called wall plate stands, wooden display stands and grooved shelves in display cupboards are all suitable.
 Plastic coated metal sprung plate hangers should only be used if the dish is in good condition.
-Bare metal hangers can cause scratches or chips and will stain the ceramic if it corrodes.
+Do not use bare metal hangers as these can cause scratches or chips and will stain the ceramic if it corrodes.
 Avoid mounts with hard sharp edges or using metal pins to stop plates sliding forward, as they can chip or scratch unless they are padded.

 Produced by the V&A Ceramics and Glass Conservation Studio.